Vaughan Pratt: Major contributions

 A number of well-known algorithms bear Pratt's name.
 Pratt certificates, short proofs of the primality of a number, demonstrated in a practical way that primality can be efficiently verified, placing the primality testing problem in the complexity class NP and providing the first strong evidence that the problem is not co-NP-complete.

 The Knuth–Morris–Pratt algorithm, which Pratt designed in the early 1970s together with fellow Stanford professor Donald Knuth and independently from Morris, is still the most efficient general string searching algorithm known today.
 Along with Blum, Floyd, Rivest, and Tarjan, he described median of medians, the first worst-case optimal selection algorithm.

-Useful tool building
+Tool contributions

-Pratt built some useful tools.
-In 1976, he wrote an MIT AI Lab working paper about CGOL, an alternative syntax for MACLISP that he had designed and implemented based on his paradigm for top-down operator precedence parsing.
+In 1976, Pratt wrote an MIT AI Lab working paper about CGOL, an alternative syntax for MACLISP that he had designed and implemented based on his paradigm for top-down operator precedence parsing.
 His parser is sometimes called a "Pratt parser" and has been used in later systems, such as MACSYMA.
 Douglas Crockford also used it as the underlying parser for JSLint.
 Pratt also implemented a TECO-based text editor named "DOC", which was later renamed to "ZED".

 In 1999, Pratt built the world's smallest (at the time) web server—it was the size of a matchbox.